Innovation in weight management: Obesity

 A BMI of 30 or above usually indicates obesity, although different ethnic groups may have lower thresholds.
 It’s a common issue in the UK, affecting about 1 in 4 adults and 1 in 5 children aged 10 to 11 years.

-These measurements help assess risk, as obesity can be linked to serious health conditions like type 2 diabetes, heart disease, stroke, some cancers, and breathing or joint problems.
+This measurement helps to assess risk, as obesity can be linked to serious health conditions like type 2 diabetes, heart disease, stroke, some cancers, and breathing or joint problems.

 The main cause of obesity is consuming more calories than the body needs, often alongside low physical activity.
 Other factors like genetics, certain health conditions, medications, and environmental influences (e.g. access to healthy food or places to exercise) can also play a role.
 Emotional and mental health issues, such as depression or low self-esteem, may both contribute to and result from obesity.